Stabilizing a single-magnon state by optimizing magnon blockade: Optimal conditions for stabilizing single-magnon state

-where the expectation value is evaluated by the reduced density matrix $\rho_{m_j}$ and we take $j=1$ in the following calculations with no loss of generality.
-The Poissonian distribution $g^{(2)}(0)=1$ indicates the boundary between the classical and quantum regimes~\cite{Rabl2011Photon}.
-The super-Poissonian distribution $g^{(2)}(0)>1$ indicates a magnon bunching effect.
-And the sub-Poissonian distribution $0<g^{(2)}(0)<1$ indicates a magnon antibunching effect.
-As a pure quantum phenomenon, the magnon blockade is achieved in the asymptotic limit $g^{(2)}(0)\rightarrow0$.

-Numerically, the statistical property of the $j$th magnon mode can be obtained by partial tracing the full density matrix $\rho$ in the steady state over the degrees of freedom of the qubit and all the other magnons.
-Taking the decoherence effect into consideration, the full density matrix evolves according to a master equation~\cite{Carmichael1999statistical}, which reads
+Here, the expectation values are evaluated by the reduced density matrix for the magnon mode $\rho_m$, which can be obtained by partially tracing the full density matrix $\rho$ of the steady state over the degree of freedom of the qubit.